 Residents in South Carolina’s Nursing Homes Are Increasing

 The number of elderly adults entering nursing homes and assisted living communities have grown rapidly as the population of elderly adults in the United States expands.
 In the United States, the 2010 Census recorded that people aged 65 and older make up 13% of the total population of 40.3 million in the United States.
 By 2050, people aged 65 and older are expected to make up 20% of the total U.S. population.
 In fact, the fastest-growing segment of American’s population consists of those 85 and up.
 In 2010, there were 5.8 million people aged 85 or older.
 By 2050, it is projected that there will be 19 million people aged 85 or older.

 The abuse, neglect, and exploitation of vulnerable adults and the elder is a concern in South Carolina.
 South Carolina currently has 189 nursing homes listed on Medicare’s website.
 About 22% of those facilities have an overall 5-star rating.
 The other 78% are less than above average care, with approximately 16% with a one-star rating.
 Reports of abuse, neglect, and exploitation of people in nursing homes and other institutional settings in South Carolina have increased 25% since 2000.

 Nursing Home Abuse and Neglect is Rising

 As a result of the growing population of the elderly, the nursing home industry has expanded rapidly.
-As of the most recent survey in 2014 by the Centers for Disease Control (CDC), there are 15,600 nursing homes in the United States, 69.8% are for-profit, and there are 1.7 million residents.
+As of a survey in 2014 by the Centers for Disease Control (CDC), there are 15,600 nursing homes in the United States, 69.8% are for-profit, and there are 1.7 million residents.
 Unfortunately, nursing home abuse occurs in approximately 30% of these nursing homes.
 Despite the fact there are Adult Protective Services organizations in all 50 states, as well as mandatory reporting laws for elder abuse in most states, an overwhelming number of cases of abuse, neglect, and exploitation are undetected and untreated each year.
 One study estimated that only 1 in 14 cases of elder abuse ever comes to the attention of authorities.